Can You Reuse Oil After Frying Chicken?

 If you’re cooking things without batter, you might be able to squeeze as many as 10 additional uses from the oil you use.

-To get the longest shelf life out of old oil, you’ll have to keep it in a sealed container and keep it in the dark, cool area.
+To get the longest shelf life out of used oil, you’ll have to keep it in a sealed container and keep it in the dark, cool area.

 The light and heat continue to degrade your oil, while air allows moisture to enter, which can make your oil go rancid more quickly.

-We recommend using an unbreakable container, such as glass or plastic, and then storing it in the refrigerator.
-The cooler it is, however, do not put the oil in a freezer because it won’t be able to remain in a proper state of freezing and could be degraded faster when taken out of the freezer.
+We recommend using an unbreakable container, such as aluminium or plastic, and then store it in the refrigerator.
+However, do not put the oil in a freezer because it won’t be able to retain its cooking properties.

 You can, however, store fresh vegetable oil in a freezer.